mccraigmccraig/qseq/README.md

 ## Note

-Because trunk Korma insists on managing it's own connections and connection-pooling, qseq currently depends on a fork which permits the use of an externally supplied connection.
-It's a 3 line change, which doesn't change Korma functionality.
-A pull-request has been submitted
+The current Korma release insists on managing it's own connections and connection-pooling, but a pull-request was accepted to fix this, so qseq currently depends on a snapshot build of Korma which permits the use of an externally supplied connection.
+Qseq will move to a dependency on released Korma at the next release been submitted

 ## License